SmartMoneyCockpit/smart-money-clean/README.md

-# Smart Money Cockpit
+# Smart Money Cockpit – Full Deployment

-Streamlit Cloud-compatible version.
+This version includes all cockpit modules (no IBKR).